Lakeisha Patterson: Career

 In reflection on competing at Rio 2016, Patterson says "If someone told me one year ago that this is where I'd be I would have said, 'no, this is a joke.'"
 But after winning her first gold medal against Jessica Long, she states "I knew I had to attack and go out hard and keep fighting for it, and I knew she was right behind me, so I just had to keep going forward."

 At the 2019 World Para Swimming Championships in London, she won the gold medal in the Women's 400 m Freestyle S9 and did not medal in three other events.

 At the 2020 Tokyo Paralympics, in her only event, she won the gold medal in the Women's 400 m Freestyle S9 with a time of 4:36.68.
 This repeated her success in Rio but this time she was in the S9 class as she was reclassified as an S9 swimmer, a class for less physically impaired swimmers.

 At the 2022 Commonwealth Games, Birmingham, England, she finished 5th in the Women's 200 m individual medley SM10.
+At the 2023 World Para Swimming Championships in Manchester, England, she won the gold medal in the Women's 400 m Freestyle S9.

+At the 2024 Paris Paralympics, she won the silver medal in the Women's 400 m Freestyle S9, finished ninth in Women's 100 m Freestyle S9 and seventh in the 200 m individual medley SM9.
+At the 2025 World Para Swimming Championships in Singapore, she won the gold medal in Women’s 400m Freestyle S9.

 In 2015, she was coached by Jan Cameron at the University of the Sunshine Coast Paralympic Training Centre.
 In early 2016, she moved to coach Harley Connolly.
+In 2024, she is coached by Casey Atkins at USC Spartans.